MileHacker Logo

 Local SIM Cards and Internet Access

 Major mobile service providers are China Mobile, China Unicom, and China Telecom.
-Purchase a local SIM at official stores (airports, train stations, shopping areas).
+Purchase a local SIM at official stores (airports, train stations, retail districts).
 Present your passport for registration.
 Packages are typically affordable, offering reliable internet.
-Wi-Fi is widely available in hotels, cafes, but often registration with of Chinese origin phone number is needed.
+Wi-Wi-fi is common in hotels, cafes, although usually registration with of Chinese origin phone number is needed.

 China's internet is subject to censorship ("Great Firewall").
 Many international websites and apps (Google, Facebook, Instagram, WhatsApp) are blocked.
 A VPN is needed to access these services.
 Download and set up your VPN before arriving inside China, as VPN websites are also often blocked.